Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 First because, most of times, it's your own fault.

 But sometimes it's really the compiler.
 Sometimes it's really the operating system.
-Sometime it's really the browser's garbage collector.
+Sometimes it's really the browser's garbage collector.
 Sometimes you see the [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) happening before you: you **have** to find (and kill) the right butterfly hundreds of miles away, just to stop the tornado you are in.